jt-rose/rxp/README.md

 ## Quick Guide

-The RGX constructor works by accepting a string argument, escaping any special characters, and then modifying the string argument using descriptive object methods to apply wanted behavior.
+The RXP constructor works by accepting a string argument, escaping any special characters, and then modifying the string argument using descriptive object methods to apply wanted behavior.
 When the prepared regex string is ready, it can be transformed to a regex literal (`/regex/`) with any desired flags applied.

 ```javascript
 const regexSearch = init("text", " with ", "unescaped []")